wp-plugins/social-share-buttons-by-supsystic/readme.txt

 == Screenshots ==

-1. Social Sharing Buttons by Supsystic - admin interface
+1. Social Sharing Buttons by Supsystic - admin interface.
+Where and when to show social buttons

+2. Social Buttons Design

+3. How share buttons display on the frontend

 == Installation ==